Home | Contact Us | Updated January 1, 2025

 The paper competition does not require the ISEF paperwork required for the project exhibit competition, but it is expected that the same safety protocols and supervision are followed by the student.
 The research paper may only include the research done by the student, and may not include work done by others such as a group in a lab.
 Multi-year work done by the student however is allowed, unlike the project exhibit competition which is one year's work only.

 All research papers in both divisions (middle & high school) will be read and scored by judges online.
 Please review the research paper judges score sheet / grading rubric before you submit your research paper to be sure that you have covered everything that the judges are looking for in your paper.
 After research paper judging is completed, but before the project fair, students will receive judge comments from TCRSF by logging in to their student account once the comments are released.
-Students will not receive scores, but will receive their ribbon earned and any additional awards as well as to be informed whether or not they have advanced to the next level of competition at the project and paper awards program of the fair, if in person.
-They will be mailed if the project fair is virtual.
+Students will not receive scores, but will receive their ribbon earned and any additional awards.